Israel - Desert Wildlife Program

 Fridays and Saturdays are free days.

-Food is not provided, however volunteers will have the chance to go grocery shopping once a week and cook for yourself in the kitchen of the volunteer house.
+Food: Although food is not provided, you will have the chance to go grocery shopping once a week and cook for yourself in the kitchen of the volunteer house.
 There is also a kiosk to buy snacks on the reserve (budget around $50 per week for food).

 Important note: the reserve and accommodations are located a 45 minute walk from the nearest bus stop.
-Occasionally, rangers and park employees can give volunteers a lift to the bus stop, however volunteers should not expect this on a regular basis.
+Occasionally, rangers and park employees can give you a lift to the bus stop but you should not expect this on a regular basis.
 The reserve is quite isolated so you will be spending a lot of your free time with the rangers and other volunteers.
 However, there is an opportunity for you to go with the staff to Eilat every Sunday where you can shop tax-free and buy your groceries.

 - Min age 18 - Max age 40